-With respect to any subsidy, other than export subsidies, granted by 7. developing country signatories, action may not be authorized or taken under Parts II and VI of this Agreement, unless nullification or impairment of tariff bound concessions or other GATT obligations is found to exist as a result of such subsidy, in such a way as to displace or impede imports of like products into the market of the subsidizing country, or unless injury to domestic industry in the importing market occurs in terms of Article VI of the General Agreement, as interpreted and applied by this Agreement.
-8. The Committee shall undertake periodic reviews of the export subsidy programmes of developing country signatories to examine the extent to which the programmes in their entirety, or the subsidization of particular products or sectors, are in conformity with the obligations of this Agreement.
-If a developing country signatory has taken a commitment or has entered into an agreement pursuant to paragraph 5 of this Article, that developing country will not be subject to such review as regard the subject matter of such agreements or commitments so long as the provisions of such agreements are respected.
+7. With respect to any subsidy, other then an export subsidy, granted by a developing country signatory, ection may not be authorized or taken under Parts II and VI of this Agreement, unless nullification or impairment of teriff bound concessions or other GATT obligations is found to exist as a result of such subsidy, in such a way as to displace or impede imports of like products into the market of the subsidizing country, or unless injury to domestic industry in the importing market occurs in terms of Article VI of the General Agreement, as interpreted and applied by this Agreement. Э. The Committee shall undertake periodic reviews of the export subsidy practices and programmes of developing country signatories to examine the extent to which the programmes in their entirety, or the subsidization of particular products or sectors, are in conformity with the objectives of this Agreement.
+If a developing country signatory has entered into a commitment pursuant to paragraph 5 of this Article, that developing country will not be subject to such review as regard the subject matter of such commitments so long as the provisions of such commitments are respected.